dotnet/AspNetCore.Docs/aspnetcore/security/authorization/resourcebased.md

 <a name="security-authorization-resource-based-imperative"></a>

 In the following controller, the resource to be secured is loaded into a custom `Document` object.
 An `AuthorizeAsync` overload is invoked to determine whether the current user is allowed to edit the provided document.
-The "EditPolicy" authorization policy (not shown) is factored into the decision.
+A custom "EditPolicy" authorization policy is factored into the decision.
 See [Custom policy-based authorization](xref:security/authorization/policies) for more on creating authorization policies.

 [!code-csharp[](resourcebased/sample/ResourceBasedAuthApp/Controllers/DocumentController.cs?name=snippet_DocumentEditAction)]